evryz4/extr4/README.md

 I\`d call it the next generation of the `@command()` decorator - previously, modules could only handle user command like `.info`, but now their capabilities are *unlimited*.
 They can handle any type of callback.

+### Modules
+For this Userbot, you can write modules yourself or use ready-made modules in the `/modules` folder.

 ## Setup
 1. Install the requirements: